titusjan/argos/README.md

 Panning, zooming and setting the plot titles work in the same manner as for the Line Plot inspector.
 Next to that, the image plot has a `color scale` that determines the minimum and maximum values of the color scale.
-It's range, too, can be in auto-range mode, or can be set manually.
+Its range, too, can be in auto-range mode, or can be set manually.

 <img src="docs/screen_shots/color_legend.png" width="161">